tansudasli/beam-sandbox/README.md

    - Under this folder create folders for every beam file such as `line-count`
         - then, staging and temp folders such as `line-count\staging` and
         - `line-count\temp` folders
+5- Create a dataset bucket `gs://spark-dataset-1` on GCP Storage, and upload `dataset` folder into it.
+Public bucket level is much better.

 #### How To Run
 1. to run